 The directive expands the scope of sustainability reporting with the aim of standardising the disclosure of non-financial data.
-It is anticipated that the directive will impact as many as 50,000 companies when fully implemented.
+Following the introduction of the Omnibus Package, it is anticipated that the directive will impact approximately 7,000 companies when fully implemented.
 The directive aims to solve the issue of quality reporting by establishing a common reporting framework that can be used to better compare or assess sustainability information.

-Under the Corporate Sustainability Reporting Directive, companies are required to report against a series of environmental, social and governance standards covering topics including climate change, workers in the value chain and business conduct.
-Companies disclosing under the regulations will be required to report on the material risks and opportunities associated with their business.
-The disclosure includes both mandatory and non-mandatory reporting elements where companies may have to describe their approach, or provide specific data.
+Under the Corporate Sustainability

+Reporting Directive, companies are required

+to report against a series of environmental,

+social and governance standards covering

+topics including climate change, workers

+in the value chain and business conduct.

+Companies disclosing under the regulations

+will be required to report on the material

+risks and opportunities associated with their

+business.
+The disclosure includes

+both mandatory and non-mandatory reporting elements where companies may have to describe their approach, or provide specific data.

-The Directive requires all large EU based companies - meaning companies with more than 250 employees and more than €40 Million in turnover and/or more than €20 Million in total assets to disclose as well as all listed companies (except for micro-enterprises).
-When the legislation has been fully enacted it is expected that almost 50,000 companies will be required to disclose their sustainability performance.
+The Directive requires all large EU based companies - meaning companies with more than than 1,000 employees and more than €25 million total on balance sheet or €50 million turnover.
+When the final text of the revised legislation has been agreed and fully enacted, it is expected that almost 7,000 companies will be required to disclose their sustainability performance.